confluentinc/examples/microservices-orders/docs/index.rst

         docker-compose up -d --build

-   * Local: then run the full solution (this also starts a local |cp| cluster using Confluent CLI):
+   * Local: run the full solution using the provided script (this also starts a local |cp| cluster using Confluent CLI):

      .. sourcecode:: bash